Every year I share this post with improvements and more updated videos to educate others about feline asthma. My cat, Norie has feline asthma.

 My Mom made a movie on her talking thing–that she calls a phone–of one of these coughing spells to show the doctor.
 Next thing I knew I was in the carrier going to the vet.

 The doctor said there were two main causes of this problem.
 One was icky worms that grow in a cat’s thumper.
-These monsters come from mosquitoes, but since I am a privileged indoor cat, Mom and the doctor agreed that worms probably weren’t the cause.
+These monsters come from mosquitoes laying eggs in water that’s been sitting out more than a day, but since I am a privileged indoor cat, Mom and the doctor agreed that worms probably weren’t the cause.
 Besides, cats don’t get thumper worms as much as dogs do.
 Yea, Cats!

 My Mom heard the doctor say that the best way to figure out my problem is to have an x-ray of my lungs.
 Asthma, Mom says, happens from swelling in the breathing tubes that trap air in the lungs so old air can’t go out and new air can’t come in.
 And Mom would know!
 She was a people-nurse for a long time!